 Most CTE programs do not assign "D" grades.
 They assign A, B, C or F grades, except for Multimedia and Video Production and Culinary Arts.
 For these programs, a "D" grade is a passing course grade.
-Students may find specific grading policies for a given course in the course syllabus or program handbook (where applicable).
-Health program clinicals are pass/fail.
+Health Science clinicals are pass/fail.

-Continuing Education courses and the Adult Education and Language Learning Center use a pass/fail grading system in which a passing grade is assigned based on coursework, attendance, and participation.
+Continuing Education courses and English Language Acquisition (plus others) use a pass/fail grading system in which a passing grade is assigned based on coursework, attendance, and participation.